Q. What are the wraps made out of?

 Q. I want next month’s kit!
 When do I have to order by?

-A. Orders must be in by the 28th of each month to get the next month's kit!
+A. Please subscribe by the 28th of each month to activate your subscription and to get the next month's kit!

 Q. I really want a previous month’s kit.
 Can I still get it?